SaltOverflow/unordered-sql/commentary/20241212 commentary.md

 Evidently, SQL statements are more complex than this, but 1.
 This is a proof-of-concept; 2.
 The benefits of Unordered SQL over SQL diminish as the queries get bigger and more complex - at that point, writing too many out-of-order clauses will only make things more confusing.
 In fact, you could argue a similar case for regular SQL: As a SQL script gets more complex, it starts to feel more natural to work with a general-purpose programming language instead.

 The code can be run by entering `python code/formatter.py` (or whatever file you want to run) into the command line.
 This code was developed using Python 3.12 .

+I made a video!
+Check it out here: https://youtu.be/yYmXDXmFFT8

 ## Tokenizer and token spec